elixir-europe/biovalidator/README.md

 #### Startup arguments

-If provided with a log path output the application will write the logs to a file on the specified directory with a 24h rotation.
-To provide the log path add this as the first thing after the startup statement:
+If provided with a log path argument, the application will write the logs to a file on the specified directory with a 24h rotation.
+To provide the log path add a `logPath` property after the startup statement:
 ```
-node src/server /log/output/path
+node src/server --logPath=/log/directory/path
 ```

 ### Executing with Docker